Application Dates

 How about one-act plays?

 Yes.
-We’ll note that the most successful of these tend to be approximately 60 minutes in length, and are designed to be the main event of an evening.
-(Ten-minute plays do not fare well.)
+We’ll note that plays submitted to NPC should be approximately 60 minutes in length, and designed to be the main event of an evening.
+(We do not develop ten-minute plays .)
+While we do not have a minimum or maximum page-count requirement, we find that scripts that range in length from 60-to-160 pages are the most successful.

 Do you have a minimum or maximum page requirement?

-No. We have no formal requirements regarding the maximum or minimum page length for submissions—but, we are happy to share that our more successful scripts tend to range in length from approximately 50 to 150 pages.
+No. We have no formal requirements regarding the maximum or minimum page length for submissions—but, we are happy to share that successful scripts typically range in length from approximately 60 to 160 pages.

 Do you accept resubmissions or revised drafts?